lilyschlaug/BAE305-SP24-Lab-8/Home.md

 The result of part 2 is to be able to control the robot via the created app.
 The app should have commands to connect serial communications, move desired direction, and stop the robot's movement.

 **Part 3 - Wireless remote**
 Part 3 takes the app from part 2 and develops it for wireless bluetooth communication.
 It also requires editing the ardunio IDE code to receive the communication from the correct ports.
+The final result should move the robot through bluetooth communication from the app.

 # Discussion
 Part 1 - Assemble and test your robot